What Authors Need to Know About Price Promotions

 Why Offer a Price Promotion?

 Most authors do price promotions for exposure, and to boost their Amazon ranking.
-It’s not so much about the money, because the margins are razor thin, though I have worked with a couple authors who’ve had massive success and made some money.
+It’s not so much about the money, because the margins are razor thin, though I have worked with a couple of authors who’ve had massive success and made some money.
 If you’re a self-published author and you lower your price on Amazon below $2.99, your royalty drops to 30% (which seems really low—and yet it’s still higher than the traditional industry standard royalty for e-books of 25%).
 Many authors do these campaigns to hit #1 in their categories on Amazon, which lends some cache to your book and is something you can claim as an accolade on press materials long after the promotion is over.

 How Soon Should You Offer a Price Promotion?